 Styling wide leg pants with sandals:

 I chose these pants after a rave review from a member of the Wardrobe Oxygen Community on Facebook.
-They come in five colors and can dress up for work or dress down for the weekend with ease.
+They come in multiple colors and can dress up for work or dress down for the weekend with ease.
 Wear with boots, sneakers, or your favorite sandals (I own this exact pair in red).
-I kept the vacation chic concept going with a macrame bag, straw bucket hat, and a classic striped tee in a modern silhouette.
-And the earrings are from one of my favorite jewelry designers; I have pieces from her many years old that still look new.
+I wore these same pants all spring, summer, and will continue into fall.
+They wash well and drape beautifully.

 Styling Wide Leg Pants with an Untucked Top